Chart Color Schemes

 Population growth drivers in Fairfield are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of Fairfield (Vic.) is around 7,125.
-This reflects a growth of 590 people since the 2021 Census, which reported a population of 6,535.
-The increase was inferred from AreaSearch's resident population estimate of 7,031 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 2,133 persons per square kilometer, higher than national averages assessed by AreaSearch.
-Fairfield's growth rate of 9.0% since census is competitive, being within 0.9 percentage points of the national average (9.9%).
+As of Feb 2026, the estimated population of the suburb of Fairfield (Vic.) is around 7,125, reflecting a 9.0% increase since the 2021 Census which reported a population of 6,535 people.
+This growth was inferred from AreaSearch's estimation of the resident population at 7,031 following examination of ABS's latest ERP data release in June 2024 and an additional 118 validated new addresses since the Census date.
+This results in a population density ratio of 2,133 persons per square kilometer, above the national average assessed by AreaSearch.
+Fairfield's growth rate of 9.0% positions it within 0.9 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 76.0% of overall population gains during recent periods.
+Based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods, the suburb is predicted to experience exceptional growth over the period from 2026 to 2041.

 Frequently Asked Questions - Population